Primordial black hole mass functions as a probe of cosmic origin: Power spectra and PBH formation

 where ``$I$" and ``$B$" denote the SSE-inflation and matter bounce scenarios, respectively.
-For SSE-inflation, a characteristic scale $k_{t}$ is introduced to account for the transition from the red-tilted spectrum with amplitude $A_s$ and spectral index $n_s \sim 1$ to the blue-tilted spectrum with $A_b$ and $n_b >1$, the latter inducing an efficient formation of heavy PBHs.
+For SSE-inflation, a characteristic scale $k_{t}$ is introduced to account for the transition from the red-tilted spectrum with amplitude $A_s$ and spectral index $n_s \sim 1$ to the blue-tilted spectrum with $A_b$ and $n_b >1$, the latter induces an efficient formation of heavy PBHs.

+Note that, the parametrizations of the blue-tilted spectra \eqref{Eq:PowerSpectrum} are not necessarily applicable at smaller scales, due to the uncertainty of the non-linear effects (inside the galactic scales).
+Nonetheless, these small-scale density perturbations have negligible effect on the formation of supermassive PBHs which are determined by the relatively large-scale density perturbations.

 For matter bounce, the power spectrum is parameterized by the corresponding amplitude $A_B$ and spectral index $n_B$, and inversely proportional to the cubic power of the scale factor $a$.
 During the contracting phase, the scalar perturbations grow as the universe contracts \cite{2011JCAP...03..003C, Peter:2006hx}.

 In addition to the distinct shapes of the primordial power spectra, the formation mechanisms of PBHs are also different in the scenarios of SSE-inflation and matter bounce.
 For SSE-inflation, PBHs can form when the amplified perturbations re-enter the Hubble radius during radiation domination \cite{Carr:1974nx}; while for matter bounce, when the Jeans length is smaller than the Hubble radius during the contracting phase, quantum fluctuations at the Jeans-length crossing can evolve into classical perturbations at super-Jeans, but sub-Hubble scales.
 Thus, the growth of perturbations in the super-Jeans/sub-Hubble regime can allow for the formation of PBHs \cite{Carr:2011hv, Quintin:2016qro, chen2017tracing}.
 Consequently, the PBH mass functions derived in these two scenarios are expected to exhibit different behaviors.